Redemption Ark: Resurgam

+In space, Clavain and Scorpio board Skade's ship to save Felka.
+Clavain and Scorpio plant explosives as a contingency.
+After finding Felka but failing to liberate Galiana, they depart and watch Skade's ship explode from a far distance, as Clavain mourns his loss of Galiana.

-Successful in all three endeavors, Volyova, Khouri, and Thorn begin the lengthy evacuation, while the Inhibitors continue their mysterious construction project.
-Only a few thousand people have been evacuated from the surface when the Inhibitors come so close to Resurgam's star that Volyova begins deploying the cache weapons in the hope that they will be able to buy more time.
-It is at this point that a beta-level simulation of Clavain arrives in a laser transmission, and attempts to negotiate the peaceful turn over of the cache weapons to the soon to be arriving Zodiacal Light.
-Volyova rejects his requests, explaining that she has greater need to the weapons and continues deploying them.
+On Resurgam, Volyova, Khouri, and Thorn begin the lengthy evacuation and preparation of their ship, while the Inhibitors continue their mysterious construction project, suspected to target the system's star.
+Only a few thousand people are evacuated when the Inhibitors approach Resurgam's star so closely that Volyova scrambles to deploy the cache weapons, in the hope to buy more time.
+A beta-level simulation of Clavain arrives as data in a laser transmission, and negotiates with Volyova to turn over the cache weapons to him when he arrives on the ship Zodiacal Light.
+Volyova rejects his persuasive arguments and explains that her need for the weapons is greater than his, so she returns to work on deploying them.

-When Zodiacal Light arrives in the system, and because of the failure of the beta-level to negotiate a handover, Clavain attacks Nostalgia for Infinity using Scorpio and his army of pigs as a boarding party.
-Clavain's superior force capture Nostalgia for Infinity, although Volyova is able to damage Zodiacal Light with one of the cache weapons.
-Negotiations resume and the two sides come to terms.
-The evacuation is completed with the help of the Storm Bird and Nostalgia for Infinity departs; Volyova, who is dying from injuries suffered during a suicide attempt by the Captain takes half of the cache weapons and attacks the Inhibitors in the Storm Bird, to no effect.
-Remontoire and Khouri remain in the system in the Zodiacal Light to try and contact Dan Sylveste in the Hades Matrix in hope that he will be able to supply information that can be used to fight the Inhibitors.
+When Zodiacal Light arrives in the system, and because of the failure of his beta-level to negotiate a handover from Volyova, Clavain attacks Nostalgia for Infinity and uses Scorpio and his loyal hyper-pigs as a boarding party.
+Clavain's superior force captures Nostalgia for Infinity, although Volyova is able to damage Zodiacal Light with one of the cache weapons.
+The two sides negotiate terms, with Clavain and his crew taking command of Volyova's ship.